Frequently Asked Questions

 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at Huntington Animal Hospital.

-Our hospital is open Monday and Friday from 8:00am to 5:00pm, Tuesday and Thursday from 8:00am to 5:00 pm.
-On Saturdays we are open from 8:00am until noon.
-The hospital is closed on Wednesday and Sunday, but a doctor is reachable on these days by phone, and emergencies are covered by New York Veterinary Specialty Center in Farmingdale, NY.
+Our hospital is open Monday through Friday from 8:00am to 5:00pm.
+On Saturdays we are open from 8:00am until 1:00pm.
+The hospital is closed on Sunday, but a doctor is reachable on by phone, and emergencies are covered by Veterinary Emergency Group.

 2. Do I need to have an appointment?